cdeccio/byu-cs324-w2025/10-lab-proxy-threadpool/README.md

 Important note.
 For this part of the lab (and this part only), you _may_ use a large language model LLM, such as ChatGPT or CodePilot, to generate code.
 However, it is not required.
-If you choose to generate code with an LLM, you must meet the following requirements.
-You are responsible for generating the appropriate prompts and making the appropriate modifications to LLM-generated code to make it work properly.
+If you choose to generate code with an LLM, you must meet the following requirements:
+ - You are responsible for generating the appropriate prompts and making the appropriate modifications to LLM-generated code to make it work properly.
+ - You are responsible for understanding the code and the concepts underlying it.
  - Your code _must_ use the function definition for `parse_request()` described below.
- - You _must_ include the following in the commends above the LLM-generated
+ - You _must_ include the following in the comments above the LLM-generated
    code:
    - The LLM used.
    - The prompt you provided in the comments above.